deliveryhero/pr-base-auto-merger/README.md

           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
           # Delay in seconds between consecutive merges
           MERGE_DELAY: 5
-          # Lable of PRs for which base can be merged.Set it to '*' to include all open PRs
+          # Label of PRs for which base can be merged.
+Use '*' to include all open PRs.
           MERGE_LABEL: 'auto-base-merge'

   ```